We may earn affiliate commissions for the recommended products. Learn more.

 Desktop apps

-Our only complaint with the app is that a lot of its features open in new tabs – this can be annoying, especially with features such as Dark Web Monitoring or Parental Controls, which open on the web altogether.
+My only complaint with the app is that a lot of its features open in new tabs – this can be annoying, especially with features such as Dark Web Monitoring or Parental Controls, which open on the web altogether.

 Norton 360 interface with text

-TotalAV’s desktop app has a simple interface, and four main categories of features, which make navigating between them even easier.
+TotalAV’s desktop app has a simple interface and four main categories of features, which make navigating between them even easier.
 If you want to do a quick scan, you don’t have to go far or look deep – everything is on the main antivirus page.
 The app also conveniently provides information about device security levels.

 TotalAV desktop app